emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 This is all to say: something clearly played out differently with German than it did with Spanish.

-## You don't need to be organized or have loads of free time to learn German
+## Normal, chaotic, and busy people can learn German

 I allude vaguely to how I learned German in a lot of my posts and tweets, but I never sat down and put the story together all in one place — until now.

-This is the story of how I learned German from zero to C1 in about three years of unplanned, mostly unsupervised, and totally chaotic self study that mostly involved bingeing podcasts and reading for pleasure.
+**This is the story of how I learned German from zero to C1 in about three years of unplanned, mostly unsupervised, and totally chaotic self study that mostly involved listening to podcasts and reading for pleasure.**

-My goal here is to show you that learning a new language to a high level doesn't require any kind of hardcore study plan, organization scheme, or intense regime of traditional group classes.
+My goal here is to show you that learning a new language to a high level doesn't require a hardcore study plan, organization scheme, or intense regime of traditional group classes.

-If you're chaotic and can't stick to routines — I can't — you can still do it.
-If you're busy adult with a real life, you can still do it.
+**If you're chaotic and can't stick to routines — I can't — you can still do it.
+If you're busy adult with a real life, you can still do it.**

 All you really need is a few years, headphones, and a bunch of dead time: a commute, chores to do, meals to cook, laundry to fold, or whatever mindless tasks make you think you don't have time for a language in the first place.

 That's the beauty of languages.
 Your brain will do most of the heavy lifting of learning for you if you just get out of the way and let it work.